 If your teammates are scattered around the world, kick off your meeting by sending a virtual hi to each one of them.

-At the beginning of your Zoom call, run a word cloud with the question: “Where are you joining from?”
+At the beginning of your conference call, run a word cloud with the question: “Where are you joining from?”

-This is one of the best virtual icebreakers for larger meetings or virtual events – the more locations, the better the word cloud will look.
+This is one of the best virtual icebreakers for large meetings or virtual events – the more locations, the better the word cloud will look.